7 clinical trial advertising do's and don'ts

 Do empathize with patients.

-While you may be limited in the language you can use, it's still important to understand the patient experience and speak to patients from a place of empathy.
+While you may be limited in the language you can use, it's still important to understand the patient experience and speak to patients from a place of both sympathy and empathy.
 Choose imagery and language that's empowering and compassionate, but doesn't condescend or intimidate.
 For example, if you're running an Alzheimer's trial and targeting caregivers, you may choose to show an older couple or adult parent.
-When you put yourself in the shoes of your audience, you'll be more likely to choose impactful, but sensitive, language and images.
+When you put yourself in the shoes of your audience, you'll be more likely to choose impactful and sensitive language and images.